Buying Cross country skis

 If you buy a cross country ski with too much camber you will not be able to press down the skis and the underfoot wax zone will thereby not get in contact with the snow, which results in a backward glide.

-We recommend you choose classic cross country skis, which are around 25 cm taller than yourself.
+We recommend you choose classic cross country skis, which are approximately 20 - 25 cm taller than yourself.

 Cross country skis - SKATING